Corto Images

 Artist Statement

-Initially, I took more pictures of animals than anything else.
-I love the unexpected way animals just show up on my path and, if I am respectful and patient enough, are willing to pose!
-In the last ten years, I have been increasingly drawn to capture images of water.
-The more time I spend with water, the more I recognize its life giving force and as the ultimate model for living my life.
-I am inspired by the immense power and by how easily water flows with, and around, nature’s biggest challenges and obstacles.
-In some ways, every mood we experience as humans is revealed in water's infinite unique patterns and diverse states: flowing ~ dynamic ~ recalculating ~ cleansing ~ ever changing ~ glistening ~ shimmering ~ silky ~ calm & chaotic ~ clean & dirty ~ frolicking ~ bubbling.
+Initially I was taking more pictures of animals than anything else.
+I love the unexpected way animals just show up on my path and, if I am respectful and patient enough, will pose!
+In the last 20 years, I have been increasingly drawn to capturing images of water.
+The more time I spend with this medium the more I recognize water as the ultimate model for living my life.
+I am inspired by the immense power of water and yet how easily it flows with nature’s biggest challenges and obstacles.
+In some ways every mood we experience as humans is revealed in its infinite unique patterns and constantly changing diverse states: Flowing & stagnant – calm & chaotic – clear & murky – bubbly & cleansing.

 My process of capturing moving water is dynamic, just like water.
-I am filled with an ongoing mix of emotional states, from the tension of not knowing what image I have actually captured, or whether I've gotten what I wanted, mixed with a child like curiously and anxious anticipation to see what is being revealed beyond what I experienced.
-Often, when I look at what the photos have revealed, I am flooded with an enormous sense of enjoyment, surprise and, at times, sheer glee.
+I am filled with an ongoing mix of emotional states from the tension of not knowing what or whether I got what I wanted mixed with a childlike curiously and anxious anticipation to see what is being revealed beyond what I experienced.
+Often when I look back at what I captured, I am flooded with an enormous sense of enjoyment, surprise and, at times, sheer glee.

-I welcome hearing what these images evoke in you.
+I would love to hear what these images spark in you.

 Gratefully,